Cleeng/mediastore-sdk/README.md

 - `offerId` \* - ID of Cleeng offer, for which Purchase component should be opened.
 If not provided, it will use the item from local storage with name 'CLEENG_OFFER_ID'
 - `onSuccess` - function called after a successful payment process
+- `availablePaymentMethods` - array of the available payment methods.
+If provided, call for payment-methods will be skipped.
+Every payment method object should have id and methodName.
+Payment method can be selected as a default by adding default property.

 \* - required